-This fun early chapter book has loads of STEAM content on the science of weather, both in the story and in informational comics between chapters.
-Readers will learn about snow and how snowflakes are formed, other winter precipitation, the water cycle, meteorology, blizzard safety and climate change.
-A glossary of weather words, instructions for an experiment, tips on keeping a weather journal and ideas for action to fight climate change will also inspire young readers.
+There's a Lizard in My Blizzard and There's Mud in My Flood are fun early chapter books with loads of STEAM content on the science of weather, both in the stories and in informational comics between chapters.
+Readers will learn about snow and how snowflakes are formed, winter and spring precipitation, floods, weather satellites, the water cycle, meteorology, extreme-weather safety and climate change.
+A glossary of weather words, instructions for experiments, tips on keeping a weather journal and ideas for fighting climate change will also inspire young readers.
 They may even become weather geeks like Zeke!